-It had hardly been worth a second cigarette but Sasuke commended the fact Karin seemed careful enough to conceal any information that was not observational.
+It had hardly been worth a second cigarette but Sasuke commended the fact Karin seemed careful enough to conceal her profile.
 Exchange done Sasuke headed back.
 Another boy followed his example, cockily strutting up to the guards.
-Kin smiled sweetly at him before bashing him over the head with her baton.
+Kin smiled sweetly before bashing him over the head with her baton.

 "Sasuke Uchiha requests to be your partner."

 Oh.
 That was interesting.
 Partnerships were official business.
 It opened the pool to 'special missions' and high profile cases.
 Becoming a permanent fixture in a team also meant prolonged time away from the academy and her drill duties.
 She had been with the YAS for five years.
 Countless people had requested her.
 Each time she said 'no'.